mfxox/ILCC/readme.md

 ## Updates
+* 2018-06-05 Add instruction for installing dependencies on Ubuntu.
 * 2018-04-16 (Release of Version 0.2)
     - Implement calibration for monocular camera.
     - Add sample data and results for perspective camera calibration.